lg345/XSpect/docs/index.rst

 Detail documentation of the code can be found below.

-Addtionally, example jupyter-notebooks can be found in the `repo examples folder`.
+Addtionally, example jupyter-notebooks can be found in the examples_ folder.

 License